AppScenic Ecommerce Blog

 One of the most significant benefits of dropshipping is the low initial investment.
 You don’t need to buy inventory upfront, which saves you from the huge costs associated with purchasing products in bulk, warehousing, and inventory management.
 This means you can launch your store without having to worry about large capital expenditures.

 Plus, by avoiding the risks of unsold stock, you can allocate your funds toward marketing and scaling your business instead.
-Because, contrary to popular belief, you will need to invest some money when starting dropshipping
+Because, contrary to popular belief, you will need to invest some money when starting dropshipping.

 3. No need for storage or logistics